-All students entering training intending to use WorkReady funding and/or VET-FEE-HELP will be required to demonstrate satisfactory literacy and numeracy skills prior to registration.
+All students entering training intending to use WorkReady funding and/or VET Student Loans will be required to demonstrate satisfactory literacy and numeracy skills prior to registration.

 Please note: School-based apprentices/trainees, TGSS and ICAN students are not required to undertake Reading, Writing and Numeracy skills indicators with TAFE SA, as this forms part of the schools’ obligations.